Double Talk: Jackpot puzzle

-If a team was able to solve all four puzzles on the board, they were shown a fifth, harder puzzle.
+For the first week of the series, if a team was able to solve all four puzzles on the board, they were shown a fifth, harder puzzle.
 If the team solved the puzzle, the contestant won a jackpot that started at $1,000 and increased by that amount each day until won.

 Format changes

-Later, teams were only required to solve three of the four puzzles in order to obtain a chance at the Jackpot Puzzle.
+Beginning with the second week, teams were only required to solve three of the four puzzles in order to obtain a chance at the Jackpot Puzzle.
+Hereafter, it was no longer a building jackpot and was worth $1000 regardless of whether anybody won it on the previous episode.
 Additionally, after stealing a puzzle and winning five points, play continued with the original team until they had played three of the four puzzles on that board.
 However, missing a puzzle forfeited the chance at the Jackpot Puzzle.

 Bonus round

 The bonus round saw the team work to win $10,000 by correctly figuring out the solutions of nine fill-in-the-blank style puzzles.
 The contestant had a choice of whether to give or receive clues.

 The puzzles were displayed on nine of the ten trilons that spelled out the "Double Talk" logo on stage.
 The first trilon, with the "D", stayed in place and was considered a free space.
 The receiver saw the blank puzzles while the giver viewed the puzzle solution from an offscreen monitor.
 Based on the solution, the giver tried to lead the receiver to the correct answer.
-For example, if a puzzle was displayed as G_ C_ and the solution was George Carlin, the giver would mention something associated with the comedian.
+For example, if a puzzle was displayed as G_ C_ and the solution was George Carlin, the giver might say, "The comedian who did the 'Seven Words You Can Never Say on TV' routine was..."

 Each time the receiver correctly solved a puzzle, the trilon would flip back to the corresponding letter on the logo board and play continued with the next puzzle.
 Passing was allowed, with the passed puzzles able to be played again if time permitted.
 Cluegivers were forbidden from using their hands as well as saying a word in the puzzle or otherwise giving the solution away.
 Doing so blocked the letter out and cost the team a chance at the $10,000.

 The team had sixty seconds to flip over all nine of the remaining letters.
 Doing so won the contestant the $10,000.
 If not, the contestant received $100 for each correctly-solved puzzle (including for the unused "D" in the logo).

 Returning champions

-Two complete games were played each episode, meaning that a player could win up to $20,000 each day.
+Two complete games were played each episode, meaning that a player could win up to $20,000 each day in the bonus round plus any jackpot money.
 Players switched celebrity partners after the first game.
 The contestant who won more money in the bonus round returned on the next episode.
 If both players won the same amount of money, both players returned on the next episode to play again.
 Champions stayed on the show for a maximum of five days or were retired on the day they reached $50,000, whichever came first.